antropofagic/hipertext/README.md

-# Hypertext
+# Hipertext
-**Hypertext** is a static site generator (SSG) written in Swift.
+**Hipertext** is a static site generator (SSG) written in Swift.
 It aims to be opinative and provides a zero config approach to SSG.

 >[!WARNING]
-> Hypertext is still in active development.
+> Hipertext is still in active development.
 Until version 1.0 is released, it is **not recommended** for production use.

 ## Usage
 ```sh